walterfreeman/phy211/ta-duties.md

 This document is written for both TA's and coaches.
 Students will also be able to read it, for transparency.

-*This is possibly the most important TA assignment in the whole department.* About sixty students in your recitation sections will be exploring physics for the first time, and you will be the most valuable guide that they will have.
+*This is possibly the most important TA assignment in the whole department.* Students in your recitation sections will be exploring physics for the first time, and you will be the most valuable guide that they will have.
 This class is a large undertaking: we have five hundred students and a teaching team of more than thirty people, all working toward a common purpose: helping five hundred new students gain both physics skills and an appreciation for the beauty of our field.
 We want them to leave our class knowing the basics of Newtonian mechanics -- but also thinking that physicists are friendly people and that physics is a field they can succeed in and that welcomes them.

-#### Collegiality and Your Roles
+### Collegiality

 We'll all be working closely together this semester (professors, TA's, coaches, and students), and it's vitally important that we do this in a supportive, collegial, positive way.
 This is always true, but it is even more crucial in the weird world of online classes during the pandemic.

-If you have any suggestions for how we can improve things, please let me know.
-You will have good ideas; please present those to the rest of us!
-Likewise, you will recognize some of my suggestions as bad ideas -- please tell me so!

-Also, if you need help or support of any kind -- someone to cover your class while you're sick or while you study for a hard exam, advice for any issues that arise, or even just someone to talk to about your career plans and challenges in grad school -- please ask.

 I see GTA's and coaches as *junior professional instructors*, not as minions.
 You all will have your own ideas about how best to run things in your own recitations.
 That's fantastic: as teaching professionals in your own right, you *should* have your own ideas and act on them.
 If you want to "get off script" -- if you see a need to do something different than we've planned in order to best help your students learn -- please feel free to do it!
 (Let us know afterwards, of course!)
 Any input or feedback you have on our course is extremely valuable.

+If you have any suggestions for how we can improve things, please let me know.
+You will have good ideas; please present those to the rest of us!
+Likewise, you will recognize some of my suggestions as bad ideas -- please tell me so!

+Also, if you need help or support of any kind -- someone to cover your class while you're sick or while you study for a hard exam, advice for any issues that arise, or even just someone to talk to about your career plans and challenges in grad school -- please ask.

+### Your Roles

 In our class, TA's will have a few main duties: